KratosMultiphysics/Kratos/applications/EigenSolversApplication/README.md

     "echo_level": 1
 }
 ```
-If the application is compiled with MKL, [FEAST 4.0](http://www.ecs.umass.edu/~polizzi/feast/) can be used to solve the generalized eigenvalue problem for real and complex symmetric systems.
+If the application is compiled with MKL, [FEAST 4.0](http://www.ecs.umass.edu/~polizzi/feast/) can be used to solve the generalized eigenvalue problem for real and complex systems (symmetric or unsymmetric).
 The cmake switch `USE_FEAST4` must be set to `ON` and the location of the compiled FEAST library has to be specified using `FEAST4_ROOT`, e.g.
 ```batch
 -DUSE_FEAST4=ON \
 -DFEAST4_ROOT=/home/me/compiled/FEAST/4.0 \